vdudouyt/perfect-fifo/README.md

 expanding-ringbuffer
 ====================

-A high-performance auto-expanding circular buffer
+An auto-expanding circular buffer designed with performance in mind

 ### Synopsis